David J. Pine: Career

 Pine was a professor in the Chemical Engineering Department and the Materials Department at the University of California, Santa Barbara (UCSB) for 10 years; he served as chair of the Chemical Engineering Department from 2001 to 2004.
 He also worked as a research scientist at Exxon Corporate Research in Annandale, New Jersey, and was on the physics faculty at Haverford College near Philadelphia.

 Research

-Pine is a professor of physics and the founding director of the Center for Soft Matter Research at New York University (NYU).
 He is among the original developers of diffusing-wave spectroscopy, an optical technique used to study colloid systems.
 Pine's research also includes colloidal self-assembly and the development of various colloids for these applications, including colloidal templating, colloidal clusters, lock-and-key colloids, and patchy colloids with valence.
-He also discovered Random Organization, a nonequilibrium phase transition in which the hydrodynamic reversibility of slow flows breaks down.
+He also discovered Random Organization, a nonequilibrium phase transition.

 Awards and honors

 Pine has published over 150 articles.
 His work was recognized with the Society of Rheology Publication of the Year Award in 2000.
 He was a Guggenheim Fellow from 1999 to 2000 and was elected as a Fellow of the American Physical Society in 1997, the American Association for the Advancement of Science in 2000, and the American Academy of Arts and Sciences in 2018.
-His recognition by the American Physical Society cited his contributions to light scattering techniques, including diffusing-wave spectroscopy, and their application to the study of complex fluids.